By Bernd Debusmann Jr

 “Whilst we are unlikely to see this entire pipeline come to fruition, the quantum of stock set to be delivered is likely to be the highest since 2008,” Knight Frank said in a statement.

 Knight Frank believes that while in the medium term the influx of supply will continue to put pressure on prices and rents, a number of measures have been implemented that will contribute to the strong fundamental offering of the UAE’s property market.

 “Whilst performance in the UAE’s real estate sectors has continued to soften on average, we have begun to see performance in certain market segments and asset grades begin to fragment,” said Knight Frank Middle East associate partner Taimur Khan.

-“More so, the introduction of a range of regulations to increase the ease of doing business and balance our supply and demand will enhance the fundamental offering of the UAE’s property market and in turn enhance confidence from developers and investors.”For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“More so, the introduction of a range of regulations to increase the ease of doing business and balance our supply and demand will enhance the fundamental offering of the UAE’s property market and in turn enhance confidence from developers and investors.”real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.